 3.9 Ground Resistance Check

-Measure the resistance between the ground pin on the line cord plug and exposed metal of the electronic enclosure.
+Use a electrical safety analyzer to measure the resistance between the ground pin on the line cord plug and exposed metal of the electronic enclosure.
 The ground resistance must be less than 0.2 ohms.